- World Travel Market opened for the first time in London at the Olympia in December 1980.

 - A new major campaign in Japan, Ladies Britain, aimed at Japanese women, meant the BTA worked with trade and travel partners to encourage more women travellers from Japan.
 A long-term strategy to promote Britain as “softer and more feminine” was part of a larger “Britain Welcomes Japan” campaign.

 - Business travel grew from India with twice-weekly Boeing 757 London service by Royal Nepal Airlines.
 Eight trade partners joined a BTA mission to Madras, Bombay and Delhi.
-Six trade partners went on a mission to Pakistan visiting Lahore, Islambad and Karachi, with a reciprocal visit by six Pakistani agents visiting London, Stratford and Birmingham as well as the World Travel Market and the BTA Travel Workshop.
+Six trade partners went on a mission to Pakistan visiting Lahore, Islamabad and Karachi, with a reciprocal visit by six Pakistani agents visiting London, Stratford and Birmingham as well as the World Travel Market and the BTA Travel Workshop.